Skip to content

 #[on("message")]

-async fn on_message(&self, ctx: SocketContext) {
+async fn on_message(&self, socket: SocketContext) {

-let Ok(message) = ctx.try_data::<String>() else {
+let Ok(message) = socket.try_data::<String>() else {

 return;